JavaScript-Rendered Content Not Showing in Google Index

-Your SPA renders fine for users, but Search Console shows the page indexed with a blank `<body>`.
-Why Googlebot's rendering quirks lose your content — and how to fix it.
+Your SPA renders fine for users, but Search Console shows the page indexed with an empty body.
+Why Googlebot's render pass loses your content, and the fastest fix.

 Common causes